brunojppb/react-phoenix-ts/README.md

 A [Phoenix framework](https://www.phoenixframework.org/) app with [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/) as its frontend.

 > [!NOTE]
 > **This repo is archived, but the philosophy here still stands.
-If you want replicate this setup on any Web framework, [give my blogpost a read here](https://bpaulino.com/entries/modern-webapps-with-elixir-phoenix-typescript-react).**
+If you want to replicate this setup on any Web framework, [give my blogpost a read here](https://bpaulino.com/entries/modern-webapps-with-elixir-phoenix-typescript-react).**

 ## Phoenix Backend